danabr75/bulk_dependency_eraser/README.md

 # bulk_dependency_eraser
-Delete bulk records, and their dependencies, without instantiation or callbacks
+Delete records in bulk, and their dependencies, without instantiation or callbacks